pillargg/pillar_algos/README.md

 1. [Algorithm 1](https://github.com/pomkos/twitch_chat_analysis/blob/reorganize_repo/algorithm_1.ipynb): Find the best moments in clips based on where the most users participated.
 Most is defined as the *ratio of unique users* during a 2 min section to unique users for the entire session.
 1. [Algorithm 2](https://github.com/pomkos/twitch_chat_analysis/blob/reorganize_repo/algorithm_2.ipynb) Find the best moments in clips based on when rate of messages per user peaked.
 This involves answering the question "at which 2 min segment do the most users send the most messages?".
 If users X, Y, and Z all send 60% of their messages at timestamp range delta, then that timestamp might qualify as a "best moment"
+   2. __NOTE__: Currently answers the question "at which 2 min segment do users send the most messages fastest"
-1. [Algorithm 3](https://github.com/pomkos/twitch_chat_analysis/blob/reorganize_repo/algorithm_3.ipynb) Weigh each user by their chat rate, account age, etc. Heavier users predicted to chat more often at "best moment" timestamps
+3. [Algorithm 3](https://github.com/pomkos/twitch_chat_analysis/blob/reorganize_repo/algorithm_3.ipynb) Weigh each user by their chat rate, account age, etc. Heavier users predicted to chat more often at "best moment" timestamps

 __Datasets used__:
 1. Preliminary data `prelim_df`: 545 rows representing one 3 hour 35 minute 26 second twitch stream chat of [Hearthstone by LiiHS](https://www.twitch.tv/videos/963184458)